CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/cheri-runtime.md

    Userlevel runs with referential, spatial, and temporal safety.
    At the time of writing, the kernel supports referential and spatial safety, but not temporal safety.
- * CHERI Linux implements a process environment modeled on CheriABI that supports referential and spatial safety.
+ * CHERI Linux also implements a pure-capability kernel and process environment modeled on CheriABI that support referential and spatial safety.
  * A number of bare-metal runtimes, such as newlib, and embedded operating systems, such as FreeRTOS (CheriFreeRTOS) and RTEMS (CHERI-RTEMS), have been adapted to support referential and spatial memory protection using